sagemath/trac_to_gh/Issue 5863.md

 # Issue 5863: [with patch, needs review] remove some files from sage/algebras

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5863

 Original creator: jhpalmieri